anirudhsatish22/cs124/docs/design.md

 Person C also thought that when a task is too long, it was perhaps not convenient that the task extends on the same line and allows the user to scroll horizontally.
 While we do note Person C's thoughts, we were having trouble wrapping the text of a task that was too long correctly.

-## Screenshots and Images from our implementation:
+## Screenshots and Images from our Implementation:

 Attached below is a screenshot of our application at a random stage, with some items in the list, and some items marked as checked.